xiix0/scam/README.md

-You have an ability to sense and know higher truth.
+You have the capacity to learn from mistakes.
+You'll learn a lot today.